kaicataldo/eleventy-plugin-react/README.md

 }
 ```

 `exts` allows you to define what extensions you would like Eleventy to include when running this plugin.
-Defaults to `["js", "jsx", "ts", "tsx"]`.
+Defaults to `["js", "jsx"]`.

 ### `babelConfig` (optional)